hanwen/go-mtpfs/README.md

  - `http://localhost:42839/view` will show the captured frames

-#### Control your DSLR on your browser
+#### Control your camera on your browser

- - `http://localhost:42839` is a controller to control your DSLR
+ - `http://localhost:42839` is a controller to control your camera
  - "Auto Focus" section controls periodic/manual AF
  - "Rate Limit" section limits/un-limits the frame rate to decrease overall CPU usage
  - "Information" section shows the dimension of captured images etc.